Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{remark}[Wrapper-accumulation irreversibility is not fixed-point-freeness of an endomap] The distinction of Remark~\ref{rem:godel-skeleton-vs-soul} also closes a specific categorical objection to the structural-identity claim.
-The step rule $F(x,y,S(n)) \to G(y, F(x,y,n))$ has the property that no rewrite rule in the system removes a $G$-frame once accumulated; this is the wrapper-accumulation irreversibility recorded by the $\pi_{\mathrm{irr}}$-sensitivity of Proposition~\ref{prop:lcel-boundary-factorization} and by the reversibility asymmetry of Proposition~\ref{prop:lcel-reversibility}(2).
-That is a statement about the non-invertibility of a rewrite relation modulo a projection, formalized without physical units in the reversible-rewriting lineage of Axelsen and Gl\"uck~\cite{axelsenGlueck2011} and Nishida, Palacios, and Vidal~\cite{nishidaPalaciosVidal2018}.
-It is \emph{not} the fixed-point-freeness of an endomap $B \to B$ on a value object, which is the structural role that $\alpha = \neg\mathrm{Prov}_T(\ulcorner\cdot\urcorner)$ plays in the Lawvere and Yanofsky schema~\cite{lawvere1969,yanofsky2003}.
+\begin{remark}[Wrapper-accumulation irreversibility versus fixed-point-freeness of an endomap] The distinction of Remark~\ref{rem:godel-diagonal-reflection-components} also closes a specific categorical objection to the structural-identity claim.
+The step rule $F(x,y,S(n)) \to G(y, F(x,y,n))$ has the property that the recursive step rule leaves an accumulated $G$-frame in place; this is the wrapper-accumulation irreversibility recorded by the $\pi_{\mathrm{irr}}$-sensitivity of Proposition~\ref{prop:lcel-boundary-factorization} and by the reversibility asymmetry of Proposition~\ref{prop:lcel-reversibility}(2).
+That is a statement about the non-invertibility of a rewrite relation modulo a projection, motivated by the reversible-rewriting lineage of Axelsen and Gl\"uck~\cite{axelsenGlueck2011} and Nishida, Palacios, and Vidal~\cite{nishidaPalaciosVidal2018}.
+It stands apart from the fixed-point-freeness of an endomap $B \to B$ on a value object, which is the structural role that $\alpha = \neg\mathrm{Prov}_T(\ulcorner\cdot\urcorner)$ plays in the Lawvere and Yanofsky schema~\cite{lawvere1969,yanofsky2003}.
 Conflating the two is a categorical error: an irreversible accumulation in a rewrite relation and a fixed-point-free endomap on a code object are structurally distinct operations acting on distinct categorical data, and only one of them figures in the Lawvere and Yanofsky argument.
 The LCEL substrate separates them by placing the $G$-wrapper's accumulated content inside $\pi_{\mathrm{irr}}$, a projection-theoretic datum on the rewrite relation, rather than inside any self-applicative internal-evaluation structure.
-Theorem~\ref{thm:structural-identity} therefore does not require, and does not claim, a Lawvere-style fixed-point argument on the dependency-pair side; the reflection-family placement of Proposition~\ref{prop:reflection-family} is consistent at exactly this point. \end{remark}
+Theorem~\ref{thm:structural-identity} therefore leaves a Lawvere-style fixed-point argument on the dependency-pair side outside both its hypotheses and its conclusion; the reflection-family placement of Proposition~\ref{prop:reflection-family} is consistent at this point. \end{remark}